Vegan Thanksgiving Recipes

 After years of hosting big dinners, here are my favorite tips to share with you.
 My hope is these tips will help make your day as wonderful for your guests and you as possible.

 • Meal Prep Thanksgiving Dinner.
-I’ve found doing as many recipes ahead of time rather than the day of the big meal, helps me have dinner on the table on time.
+I’ve found that doing as many recipes ahead of time rather than the day of the big meal helps me have dinner on the table on time.

 • Don’t Use an Untested Recipe.
-Thanksgiving day is not a time to be testing a new recipe.
+Thanksgiving Day is not a time to be testing a new recipe.
 I recommend planning your menu early and testing a new recipe before making it for Thanksgiving.
-That way you know you’re got a winner!
+That way, you know you’ve got a winner!

 • Plan the Scene.
 Where will you be serving dinner?
 At the dining room table?
 Clean that room early and plan what each place setting will look like.
 Do you need place mats?
 Napkins?
 Do you have enough plates and silverware for everyone?
 Do you have enough serving utensils?
-Will you serve the food buffet style (in the kitchen) or family style (on the table).
-Thinking through these logistics ahead of time can make the day of the big event better.
+Will you serve the food buffet style (in the kitchen) or family style (on the table)?
+Thinking through these logistics ahead of time can make the day of the big event run more smoothly.

 • Clean the Fridge.
 Making space in the fridge ahead of time is important!
 It will help create space for dishes you make ahead, but also leftovers on the big day!